dreamersara/OpenContracts/docs/frontend/doc-data-query-optimizations.md

 ### Implementation Benefits

-1. **Instant Statistics** - Summary loads from materialized view in <50ms
+1. **Instant Statistics** - Annotation and relationship summaries load from materialized views in <50ms
-2. **Optimized Queries** - Page-scoped queries use specialized indexes
+2. **Optimized Queries** - Page-scoped queries use specialized indexes for both annotations and relationships
-3. **Permission Safety** - All queries include proper permission checks
+3. **Permission Safety** - All queries include proper permission checks at document, corpus, and object levels
-4. **Smart Caching** - Per-user caching prevents permission leaks
+4. **Smart Caching** - Per-user caching prevents permission leaks with registry-based invalidation
-5. **Graceful Degradation** - Falls back to direct queries if MV unavailable
+5. **Graceful Degradation** - Falls back to direct queries if materialized views unavailable
-6. **Backward Compatible** - Existing queries benefit from optimizations
+6. **Backward Compatible** - Existing queries benefit from optimizations without code changes
+7. **Page-based Filtering** - Both annotations and relationships can be efficiently filtered by page numbers

 ---